No-Bake Protein Energy Balls

 • Add in all other remaining ingredients and process on high until mixture is well combined.

 • Roll into balls using a cookie scoop or your hands.
-Recipe makes ~13-15 bites.
+Recipe makes ~13-15 bites, maybe more if you make them smaller.

-• Drizzle with melted chocolate on top (optional).
+• Drizzle with melted chocolate on top or stir in mini chocolate chips.
 Store in an airtight container in the fridge.

 • Note: Mixture may appear crumbly.
 Once you start to form it together between your palms it will come together to make a ball.
 If it's just not working out, add more nut butter and a splash of water, blend again until desired consistency is reached.